ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ```

 As we are creating an EVM Subnet, we can accept the default `Subnet-EVM`.
-Next, we are asked for a Chain ID.
+Next, we are asked for a ChainID.
 You should provide your own ID.
 Check
 [chainlist.org](https://chainlist.org/) to see if the value you'd like is already in use.

 ```bash